Ikom: Investment opportunities and potential

 Just like the then groundnut pyramid in Kano, there is a pyramid in Ikom local government area that has stoutly refused to diminish or disappear altogether – this pyramid is the "cocoa pyramid".
 Cocoa is the mainstay of the economy of Ikom local government area, which ranks among the highest producers of quality cocoa in the country.
 According to statistics from the Cross River State Ministry of Agriculture headquarters in Calabar, Ikom has a total planted area of 1,917 hectares of cocoa in its estates.
 Presently, there is no cocoa processing industry in Ikom to process abundant cocoa beans produced here.

 Forest resources, coming in various names, shapes and colours, are also in abundance in Ikom awaiting exploitation as lumbering activities in the area are still relatively low and serve the small and medium scale woodwork furniture and carpentry works.

 Prominent among the forest resources in Ikom are mahogany, iroko, aphoria (black and white) opepe, Obeche, teak, mangrove and Ebong.
 Investors are trickling into and seize the opportunity to set up wood based furniture industries to process the products into finished goods for local consumption and even for export.
 Besides, Ikom forest has a wide variety of animals facing the threat of extinction.
 These include monkeys, leopards and bush pigs etc.

 Minerals

 In addition to the agricultural products, commonly found in the area are salt brine deposits at akparabong.
 These deposits are commercially viable for large scale exploitation.
-Baryte is also found in Ekukunela (Ofutop) in commercial quantity, unexploited.
+Baryte is also found in Ekukunela (Ofutop) in commercial quantity, unexploited.and thats it.